10,000 BTU Portable Air Conditioners

 You can use it to easily locate the best units on the market in each respective size category.

-In the 10,000 BTU size category the LG LP1017WSR and LG LP1018WNR both have a SACC of 6,500 BTUs – the best in the category.
-These are the two models we recommend as the best 10,000 BTU portable air conditioners.
+In the 10,000 BTU size category, the Whynter ARC-102CS has a SACC of 7,000 BTUs – the best in the category.
+This is the model we recommend as the best 10,000 BTU portable air conditioner.

 The 9,000+ BTU SACC alternative